 For individuals living with cancer and their caregivers who are experiencing grief, loss and/or bereavement.

 Processing grief and change is hard.
 Everyone goes through it differently.
 Sometimes it’s helpful to have a good listener and coach to help you navigate feelings and next steps.
-Book a one-time personal one-on-one conversation with Wellspring Calgary’s Transition Support Coach, who can help you reflect on suffering, map a way forward and offer referral services.
-Appointments can be made by calling Wellspring Calgary.
+Book a one-time personal one-on-one conversation with Wellspring’s Transition Support Coach, who can help you reflect on suffering, map a way forward and offer referral services.
+Appointments can be made by calling Wellspring.

 “True healing will involve three very simple human elements: compassion, touch and conversation.” – Daniel Sulmassy